Valdorff/rp-thoughts/vote_text_drafts/rpip-30.md

   - Staking more RPL means more rewards [unchanged], though now without a maximum
   - Beyond 15% borrowed ETH, additional rewards go up slower and slower
   - The rewards changes will be phased in slowly over 6 months
-- The minimum to withdraw will be 15% borrowed ETH
+- It will be possible to withdraw down to 15% borrowed ETH
 - Make withdrawal a 2-step process
   - Set X RPL to "withdrawing"; these RPL are no longer eligible for rewards or voting
   - After 28 days, the RPL may be withdrawn